SABLE: Secure And Byzantine robust LEarning: Introduction

 \subsection{Paper Outline}

 The remainder of this paper is organized as follows.
-Section~\ref{related_work} discusses the different frameworks that we believe to be related to our work.
-Section~\ref{sec_background} contains background information on Byzantine ML and HE needed to understand the paper, and presents the CWMED and CWTM aggregators.
-Section~\ref{sec_fhe_aggregators} introduces our novel operator \aggregator{} and shows its improvements over the state-of-the-art.
-Section~\ref{sec_algo} presents \algoname{}, while Section~\ref{sec_exp} evaluates its performance on benchmark ML tasks.
-Finally, Section~\ref{sec_conclusion} presents concluding remarks.
-For ease of reading, we also include a list of notations in Appendix~\ref{sec:notation}.
+Section~\ref{sec_background} contains background information on Byzantine ML and HE needed to understand the paper.
+Section~\ref{sec_algo} presents \algoname{}, while Section~\ref{sec_fhe_aggregators} introduces our novel operator \aggregator{} and explains our encoding scheme.
+Section~\ref{sec_exp} evaluates the performance of \algoname{} on benchmark ML tasks.
+Finally, Section~\ref{sec_conclusion} discusses the different frameworks that we believe to be related to our work and presents concluding remarks.
+For ease of reading, we include a list of notations in Appendix~\ref{sec:notation}.